pulumi/docs/content/docs/esc/concepts/how-esc-works.md

 ## Architecture

-Pulumi ESC is a hosted service provided as part of [Pulumi Cloud](/docs/pulumi-cloud/).
+Pulumi ESC is available as a hosted service provided as part of [Pulumi Cloud](/docs/pulumi-cloud/) or can be [self-hosted](/docs/esc/faq/#can-i-self-host-pulumi-esc) on your own infrastructure.
 ESC stores your secrets and configuration and proxies access to other secret stores through provider plugins.

 Using configuration-as-code, these secrets and configuration values are composed into *environments* which are defined in YAML.
 ESC then makes these environments available to targets via common mechanisms like environment variables, configuration files, and directly via the ESC API and multi-language SDKs.